zachjob/bitmaker/README.md

 }
 ```

-Pac-Man just ate a powerPellet and wants to eat all four ghosts!
+Pac-Man just ate a power-pellet and wants to eat all four ghosts!

-_(note: the `...` in the code block below will output by your Node REPL when you start your for loop)_

 ```javascript
 // pacman-for-loop.js